matsons/twitterbuysell/README.md

 # twitterbuysell
-Get stock advice based off what a given twitter user has to say.
+Stock advice based off what a given twitter user has to say.